medic/cht-conf-test-harness/JSDOC.md

 ## Example Tests

-A unit test for a form:
+A unit test for a hypothetical "pnc_followup" application form:
 ```JavaScript
 it('unit test confirming no pnc followup', async () => {
   // Load the pnc_followup form and fill in 'no' on the first page and 'no' on the second page